-In evaluating each transaction that it considers for investment, our Adviser will assign to our tenant a risk rating under our ten-point risk rating scale.
+In evaluating each transaction that it considers for investment, our Adviser seeks to assess the risk associated with the potential tenant or borrower.
+For companies that have debt that has been rated by a national credit ratings agency, our Adviser uses the rating as determined by such ratings agency.
+For companies that do not have publicly rated debt, our Adviser calculates and assigns to our borrowers and tenants a risk rating under our ten-point risk rating scale.
 Our risk rating system is designed to assess qualitative and quantitative risks associated with our prospective tenants and borrowers.
 We have developed our risk rating system to approximate the risk rating systems of major credit ratings agencies.
 While we seek to mirror the systems of these credit ratings agencies, we cannot assure you that our risk rating system provides the same risk rating for a particular tenant or borrower as a credit ratings agency would.
 The following chart is an estimate of the relationship of our risk rating system to the designations used by two credit ratings agencies to rate the risk of public debt securities of major companies.
 Because we have established our system to rate the risk associated with mortgage loans and real estate leases to private companies that are unrated by any credit ratings agency, we cannot assure you that the correlation between our system and the credit ratings set out below is accurate.